Finiteness of homological dimensions of Ext modules: Introduction

 What should be of interest next are concrete examples of pairs of modules $M$ and $N$ that satisfy the assumptions of our theorems.
 A typical pair of $M$ and $N$ for Theorem \ref{pd or Gdim Main 1} is given by a (G-)perfect module $M$, that is, a module whose (Gorenstein) projective dimension is equal to the grade of $M$, and $N=R$.
 This paper provides several more nontrivial examples that are not (G-)perfect by considering extensions of (G-)perfect modules.

 The organization of this paper is as follows.
 Section 2 is devoted to the conventions and to explaining the main motivation behind our research.
 In Section 3, we provide proofs for all the results presented in this paper, including Theorems \ref{pd or Gdim Main 1} and \ref{id or Gid Main 1}.
-In Section 4, we observe several interesting examples that lend support to our results.
+In Section 4, we observe several interesting examples that lend support to our results and study complete intersection dimension a little.